Carnation Logo

 Carnation Logo 1996

 In 1996, the well-known word “Carnation” shone brightly on the new logo.
-Essentially, there were no transformations in the font or other significant changes.
+Essentially, there were no changes to the font or any other significant changes.
 However, considering the new logo elements, the beautiful brand name changed its tone.
 The letters became white, and the background was a rich and deep red.

 The logo’s geometry is sharply defined.
-A large rectangle with the background color is a magnet for attention, directing focus first to it, then to the brand, and finally to the flowers.
+A large rectangle with a background color is a magnet for attention, drawing the eye first to it, then to the brand, and finally to the flowers.
 This shift in focus enhances the overall positive visual effect.

 The multicolored plants are particularly interesting.
 Three of them symbolize the product’s natural quality and superiority.
 The multicolored carnations, as elements of the brand’s heritage, are symmetrically incorporated into the logo’s graphics and tone.

-In 1996, the word “Nestlé” appeared on the brand’s emblem for the first time, complementing the information line.
+In 1996, the word “Nestlé” first appeared on the brand’s emblem, complementing the information line.
 It identifies the brand’s affiliation with one of the most well-known companies, increasing interest and trust.
 White letters on a blue background with a border look elegant and graceful.

 2004 – 2011